 The CABK is unique.
 It invites as its speakers those who are acknowledged experts, both nationally and internationally, in their fields.

 The CABK organises more than ten lectures each year.
-A Spring Conference is held in London, and an Autumn Conference in the Midlands.
+A Spring Conference is held in London or elsewhere, and an Autumn Conference in the Midlands.
 A Social Evening, also with a speaker, is held during the National Honey Show.

 The CABK publishes and distributes free to its members a selection of the lectures given to the association.
 These lecture booklets are offered for sale to other beekeepers, and additional copies may be purchased by members at a reduced rate.
 When you first join the CABK you will receive the latest three booklets.

 The CABK was founded in its present form in 1945 by members of the British Beekeepers’ Association and is a specialist member association of the BBKA.